Shubham-kant/green-color-detection/README.md

 # green-color-detection
-basically it detects the green part in your live video stream. please use jupyter notebook to run this program.
+basically it detects obects which are  green  in your live video stream. please use jupyter notebook to run this program.